What are Dora Metrics & Why Do They Matter?

 What are DORA Metrics?

-The DORA team initially studied developer teams, and discovered trunk based development is the key to optimized deliveries.
-But it wasn’t enough, the team analyzed every nook and corners of the development process, and that’s how the four metrics were born.
-As the metrics got due recognition, organizations wanted to adopt DORA to realize their true potential.
+Initially, the DORA team studied various developer teams and found that trunk-based development was essential for optimized deliveries.
+But this wasn't enough.
+They analyzed every part of the development process, leading to the creation of four key metrics.
+As these metrics gained recognition, organizations wanted to adopt DORA to unlock their full potential.

 The four metrics are: